You found our list of fun Thanksgiving team building activities.

 Choosing a locally-based organization makes the gesture even more meaningful.
 For maximum impact, share updates about the work the charity does throughout the year so that teammates feel more connected to their coworkers and the cause.

-Check out this list of online fundraising ideas for more inspiration.
+Check out this list of online fundraising ideas for more inspiration, and here are ideas for team building that supports charity.

 4. Thanksgiving Bingo